You will find information which will further equip you with the tools to help safeguard children and limit online offender opportunity.

 For more advice and support for parents within the UK visit the Child Exploitation and Online Protection (CEOP) Centre website.

 CEOP also manages the UK ThinkUKnow website, which provides further information, interactive training and advice for parents, carers, teachers and young people.

 Beatbullying is the UK’s leading bullying prevention charity, creating a world where bullying, violence and harassment are unacceptable.

 CEOP is a command of the National Crime Agency.

 Follow CEOP and the NCA on Facebook (www.facebook.com/nca) and Twitter (@NCA_UK).

-If you are accessing this site from the US, there are a number of organisations who can help locally.
+If you are accessing this site from the US, there are a number of organizations who can help locally.

-For US law enforcement, visit the US Immigration and Customs Enforcement website.
+For US law enforcement, visit the US Immigration and Customs Enforcement’s Operation Predator website.

 The Internet Crimes Against Children Task Force Program was created to assist state and local law enforcement agencies in the US by enhancing their investigative response to technology facilitated crimes against children.

 Further advice and support for young people can be found on NetSmartz.